woodward/color_palette/README.md

 This hex package adds **485** additional named colors to use in Elixir terminal scripts, based on the 256 ANSI color code sequences (so some of the color names are duplicates and reference the same color).
-Note that some of the color names are approximations, as the color space for the ANSI color codes is rather limited (it's 6 bit (6 x 6 x 6 = 216 colors, plus 40 additional named colors)).
-The values were obtained by accessing [TheColorAPI](https://www.thecolorapi.com/), [ColorHexa](https://www.colorhexa.com/), and also [color-name.com](https://www.color-name.com/).
+Note that some of the color names are approximations, as the color space for the ANSI color codes is rather limited (it's 6 bit (6 x 6 x 6 = 216 colors, plus 40 additional named colors), although there are 9 duplicate hex values so really only 247 unique colors).
+The color names were obtained by accessing [TheColorAPI](https://www.thecolorapi.com/), [ColorHexa](https://www.colorhexa.com/), and also [color-name.com](https://www.color-name.com/).